By Charles A. Corr, Ph.D

 3. Accept that this will be a difficult experience.

-When your loss occurs suddenly—and perhaps also unexpectedly, as a result of carelessness or deliberate, intentional behavior or as part of a large-scale disaster—it is likely to hit you hard and complicate your mourning.
+When your loss occurs suddenly—and perhaps also unexpectedly, as a result of carelessness or deliberate, intentional behaviour or as part of a large-scale disaster—it is likely to hit you hard and complicate your mourning.

 4. Be aware that losses rarely come alone.